 ØØØØØØØØØØ – the eighth to the maximum seventeenth characters are optional and may be used in any way by the producer to provide the unique file name.
-The following characters are allowed in the dataset name: A to Z, 0 to 9 and the special character _ (underscore).
+The following characters are allowed in the dataset name: A to Z (upper case characters only), 0 to 9 and the special character _ (underscore).
+It is not required to use all the available characters, however at least one character must be used.

 .EEE – new datasets and New Editions use 000, updates start at 001 and increment until a limit of 999 (mandatory).
 Re-issues use the same number as the last Update applied to the dataset.
 Cancellations use the next sequential number from the previous Update applied to the dataset.